 The Center, housed in Carrol Hall room 250, has a variety of research materials such as video documentaries, books, and newspapers that document the history and culture of the Caribbean.

-One wall of the Center is covered by a mural titled “Roots of the Caribbean”, which was painted by Jorge Morales, a native of Puerto Rico.
+One wall of the Center is covered by a mural titled “Roots of the Caribbean”, which was painted by Jorge Luis Morales Torres, a native of Puerto Rico.
 Morales created the mural in CCSU’s Art Building, and often worked with his family by his side.

 The young girl in dreads depicted on the far right in the mural, is actually the artist’s daughter.
 Morales was a graduate student in the M.S.
 Art Education program when he completed his masterpiece.